 - The ME Curriculum is responsive to industry needs.

-- As a member of the Kern Entrepreneurship Education Network, UDM strives to develop entrepreneurially minded engineers who will be better prepared for the 21st century workforce.
+- Through involvement with the Kern Entrepreneurship Education Network, UDM strives to develop entrepreneurially minded engineers who will be better prepared for the 21st century workforce.

 - Continual contact with alumni in the Big Three and other industries keep our faculty and curriculum up to date.